oasisprotocol/docs/docs/general/manage-tokens/staking-and-delegating.md

----
-description: >-
+# Staking and Delegating

 Staking and Delegation on the Oasis Network is a wonderful way to hold your ROSE tokens.
-A few key resources to get started!
+Here are a few key resources to get started!
----

-# Staking and Delegating

 ## Rewards and Tokenomics